Codd's cellular automaton: History

 Three years after Codd's work, Edwin Roger Banks showed a 4-state CA in his PhD thesis that was also capable of universal computation and construction, but again did not implement a self-reproducing machine.
-John Devore, in his 1973 masters thesis, tweaked Codd's rules to greatly reduce the size of Codd's design, to the extent that it could be implemented in the computers of that time.
-However, the data tape for self-replication was too long; Devore's original design was later able to complete replication using Golly.
+John Devore, in his 1973 masters thesis, tweaked Codd's rules to greatly reduce the size of Codd's design.
+A simulation of Devore's design was demonstrated at the third Artificial Life conference in 1992, showing the final steps of construction and activation of the offspring pattern, but full self-replication was not simulated until the 2000s using Golly.
 Christopher Langton made another tweak to Codd's cellular automaton in 1984 to create Langton's loops, exhibiting self-replication with far fewer cells than that needed for self-reproduction in previous rules, at the cost of removing the ability for universal computation and construction.

 Comparison of CA rulesets

 Specification

 Codd's CA has eight states determined by a von Neumann neighborhood with rotational symmetry.

 The table below shows the signal-trains needed to accomplish different tasks.
 Some of the signal trains need to be separated by two blanks (state 1) on the wire to avoid interference, so the 'extend' signal-train used in the image at the top appears here as '70116011'.